Ensono/stacks-java-core-api/README.md

 >
 >-  Update them manually
 >-  Re-create the relevant `import` statements to use the new-made module instead.
+>-  If you plan to use this with Amido Stacks, include your namespace in the `@ComponentScan` annotation of the `Application` class.

 ### Building the module locally